 At the risk of stating the obvious, there is an awful lot to like about this one.
-Operating what amounts to a levy on $6.5T worth of annual card payments is a lucrative money spinner.
+Operating what amounts to a levy on $6.5t worth of annual card payments is a lucrative money spinner.
 The firm’s profit metrics are freakishly high, and it enjoys a long runway in terms of growth prospects.
-Overall, that combination makes for a pretty impressive compounding machine.
-Net income per share has increased by a factor of six or so over the past decade, with shareholder returns running even higher than that.
+Overall, that combination makes for a very impressive compounding machine.
+Net income per share has increased by a factor of around six over the past decade, with shareholder returns running even higher than that.
 If not for the ever-present threat of regulatory and legal trouble, and possibly technological disruption too, it would be tempting to view this as the perfect investment.

 The COVID pandemic has also thrown a spanner in the works, but hopefully just a temporary one.
-The firm reported year-to-date adjusted net income of $4.8B at the end of 3Q20, an 18% currency-neutral drop on the $6B it made in the same period last year.
+The firm reported year-to-date adjusted net income of $4.8b at the end of 3Q20, an 18% currency-neutral drop on the $6b it made in the 2019 period.
 That may not look great, but profits should recover very quickly here.
-Indeed, analysts have FY21 net income at over eight bucks a share, which represents a full recovery to pre-COVID levels.
-The balance sheet also remains in excellent condition – net debt levels of under $2B only represent a quarter of pre-COVID annual net profit.
+Indeed, analysts have FY21 net income at over $8 a share, which represents a full recovery to pre-COVID levels.
+The balance sheet also remains in excellent condition – net debt levels under $2b only represent a quarter of pre-COVID annual net profit.

 The Valuation Limiter

 Back in April, Mastercard stock traded for just under 29x FY19 net profit.
 I remarked that it represented a decent long-term deal, even though it may not have appeared so at first glance.
 Ultimately, it was not that much of a premium to burn off given underlying double-digit annual growth.
 That is before mentioning the impact of ultra-low interest rates on equity valuations too.
 That said, and given the significant share price appreciation here, it is probably worth a second look.